Skip to content

 Components

-🖥️ VS Code Extension
+πŸ–₯️ VS Code Extension

-Intelligent Kubernetes management in your IDE
+Proactive Kubernetes management in your IDE

-• Privacy: Routine cluster data stays local; optional VS Code telemetry follows IDE settings (see extension README)
+• Privacy: Routine cluster data stays local; optional VS Code / marketplace telemetry follows your IDE settingsβ€”never manifests, logs, kubeconfig paths, or API bodies in those payloads (see extension README)

-Learn more about the VS Code Extension →
+Learn more about the VS Code Extension β†’

-⚙️ Kube9 Operator
+βš™οΈ Kube9 Operator

 In-cluster validation and monitoring